Your expert guide to street food in Mérida, Mexico

 🧇 You can even buy marquesitas from proper shops these days.
 You’ll find them in the malls and at the airport.
 Marquesitas are big business.

-When you order tostilocos, you are paying for someone to open a bag of nachos (Tostitos or Doritos) and smother it in all sorts of delicious unhealthiness.
+When you order tostilocos, you are paying for someone to open a bag of nachos and smother it in all sorts of delicious unhealthiness (looks gross, tastes great).

-🧀Your bag of nachos will be opened lengthways and covered in cream, liquid cheese, cheese, chili sauce, jalapeños and sometimes even meat.
+🧀 Your bag of nachos will be opened lengthways and covered in cream, liquid cheese, cheese, chile sauce, jalapeños and sometimes even meat.
 Basically, anything goes on tostilocos.

-🧀 If you’re at a really ‘fancy’ stand you may be offered chili nuts, chile candy and extra chile sauces to really make this snack ‘pop’.
+🧀 If you’re at a really ‘fancy’ stand you may be offered chile nuts, chile candy and extra chile sauces to really make this snack ‘pop’.

 Where can I find tostilocos in Mérida?

-🧀 I generally find tostilocos in parks.
+🧀 Generally you’ll find tostilocos in parks.
 Remember the street food vendor street I mentioned above that’s by Parque las Americas?
 The best tostilocos I ever had in Mérida was on Parque Aléman at dusk.
 Mmmmm, they even put them on a plate for me.
 Fancy!

 👨🏽🍳 Market Tour and Cooking Class